Naw-San/Stock-News-Alert/README.md

       Alpha Vantage
       NewsAPI
       Twilio for Twilio account SID and Auth Token
+  - Install python-dotenv in your terminal pip install python-dotenv
+  - Then create .env(enviornment variables) file in your project directory

   # Usage
   You can follow your favorite stock news.
 Please refer to this -> www.alphavantage.co for stock symbol and company name.